gjmcn/zap/docs/contents-md/Overview.md

 'ab' `+` 'cd'   // ['ac', 'bd']
 ```

-#### Elementwise

-The many elementwise operators can be used with iterables or non-iterables:
+The many __elementwise operators__ can be used with iterables or non-iterables:

 ```
 @ 4 9 16 sqrt   // [2, 3, 4]
 4 sqrt          // 2
 ```

-#### Classes

-Use `class` to write a constructor and `extends` to write a subclass constructor. `::` gets a property from the prototype of an object so can be used to add methods:
+Use `class` to write a __constructor__ and `extends` to write a subclass constructor. `::` gets a property from the prototype of an object so can be used to add methods:
 ```
 // class with empty body: parameters become properties of 'this' Cat = class name ()